 At the foot of the castle, in the direction of I. Gogebashvili Garden, you’ll notice a monument with soldiers sitting in a semicircle.
 When you take a closer look, you’ll notice that each solder is missing one part of the body – some don’t have a leg, another an arm, or even a face.
 This is Warrior Memorial, dedicated, in my opinion, to the horrible outcome the war has on people, especially those who are fighting in the actual battle.

-Uplistsikhe is one of the cave towns in Georgia, apart from Vardzia and David Gareji.
+Visiting Uplistsikhe cave town is a must-do when talking about things to do in Gori.
+It’s one of three cave towns in Georgia; other two are Vardzia and David Gareji.
 The name of the cave town literally translates into English as ‘the lord’s fortress’ and is located 14 km from Gori.
 The complex dates back to the first half of the 1st Millenium BC.
 This rock-hewn town is characterized by a unique combination of different rock-cut cultures of Iran and Anatolia that co-exists along with Christian and pagan architecture.

 When wandering through those rock-cut structures, you’ll notice that they are without any decorations, except some larger structures that have stone carvings.
 Explore the Christian stone basilica of the 10th century, pagan places of sacrifice, large hall, dwellings, a bakery, a pharmacy, a prison, and even an amphitheater.
 Those structures are connected by tunnels, but there are other ones that were used for an emergency exit.